labadze/fastapi_proxy_auth_middleware/README.md

  - Make sure that you've created database and have full access to it.
  - For unix type systems use `export` for MS Windows use `SET` before variable values

-## Run migrations to create required tables in your database

-Make sure that your database server is running

-Run:
- - `alembic upgrade head`

-This will create required tables and required relations

 ## Run your application